 Includes: Lodging in selected accommodations, meals served in the lodge’s dining room, soft drinks, regularly scheduled guided snorkeling excursions (1 per day), all self-guided activities (kayaking, snorkeling, picnics, sailing, etc).
 Transfers from Mangrove Cay or Congo Town airports, Internet, gym, pool, library, service charge (staff tips) and VAT accommodation taxes.
 Fishing packages include guided fishing (1 or 2 anglers per guide and boat).

-Not included: Airfare to Congo Town, South Andros, special transfers other than those described above, special meals, guide gratuities for fishing and naturalist guides, airport departure taxes, fishing equipment, non-angling activities and spa services other than those specifically included, items of a personal nature, alcoholic beverages, and long distance phone calls.
+Not included: Airfare to Congo Town, South Andros, special transfers other than those described above, special meals, fishing license, guide gratuities for fishing and naturalist guides, airport departure taxes, fishing equipment, non-angling activities and spa services other than those specifically included, items of a personal nature, alcoholic beverages, and long distance phone calls.

 You never pay more when booking Tiamo Resort through Orvis Travel.